Shruti733/Pewlett-Hackard-Analysis/README.md

 - Firstly, we used `employees` and `titles` table to determine the number of retiring employees by title, who were born between 1952 and 1955.
-Although this provided us a list of employees who were going to retire soon, but it was not providing the correct data as there were duplicate entries for some employees because they had switched titles via promotion over the years.
+Although this provided us a list of employees who were going to retire soon, but it was not providing the correct data.
+There were duplicate entries for some employees because they had switched titles via promotion over the years.

 ![retirement_titles](image_analysis/retirement_titles.png)

 - In order to get the unique title for each employee, DISTINCT ON() function was applied on the employee number.
 Also, `to date` was set equal to `9999-01-01`, so that the most recent title of each employee can be determined.
-By this, we were able to get the details with the most recent title of each employee, without any repetition.
-However, it is observed that we really did not need to use DISTINCT ON() statement in our query as the `to date` filter was enough to remove employees with multiple rows due to different titles.
+By this query, we were able to get the details with the most recent title of each employee, without any repetition.
+However, it is observed that we really did not need to use DISTINCT ON() function in our query as the `to date` filter was enough to remove employees with multiple rows due to different titles.

 ![unique_titles_table](image_analysis/unique_titles_table)

 - To get the total number of retiring employees for each title, COUNT() function was applied on employee number along with GROUP BY() function on title.
-By this, we were able to create a table, which was holding the count of retiring employees for each title.
+By this query, we were able to create a table, which was holding the count of retiring employees for each title.
 Alternatively, this data can help us to determine how many positions are needed to be filled in future for each title.